 2. I don’t have a set quiet time every day.
 It may be morning, noon, or at bedtime.
 Maybe not even that day.
-I let myself off the hook from trying to be just like so-and-so who wakes at 3am to get alone with God.
+I let myself off the hook from trying to be just like so-and-so who wakes at 3am to have alone time with God.
 God bless everyone who does this, but that’s not me.
 I am okay with God.
-If He wants to say something to me at 3am, He’ll wake me up.
+If He wants me to say something to Him at 3am, He’ll wake me up.
 I can rest in that.
 I’m letting myself off the hook.

 3. While I have a continual conversation with God (and He with me), I rarely have times when I spend hours or days lying prostrate before Him in total surrender – literally or physically.
-I am okay.
+I am okay with that.
 I promise I am.
 I’m letting myself off the hook from that expectation.

 4. I don’t always like hearing or repeating the newest trends in Christian jargon.
 Each year there is a different ‘catch phrase’.
-I’ll just talk normally, thank you very much.
+I’ll just speak normally–thank you very much.
 I’m letting myself off the hook.

-5. I spent many years journaling and nowadays I find little time to pen my thoughts and prayers.
+5. I’ve spent many years journaling and nowadays I find little time to pen my thoughts and prayers.
 Maybe I will again.
 But for now, I’m letting myself off the hook!

 6. I don’t have a need to be with the ‘in crowd’.
 I never really fit in anyway.
 I like being with all kinds of people.
 I’m okay with that and let myself off the hook.

 7. I don’t’ beat myself up when I forget to pray for something or someone.
 I’m getting older and I don’t stay on top of those things like I used to.
 It’s okay.
-I don’t beat myself up about it either.
+I refuse to beat myself up about it.
 I trust God to bring to remembrance everything I forget.
 He is Able and because of that, I let myself off the hook.

 Bottom line, I am determined to let God be God in my life.
-I do not desire to exchange my walk with God for anyone else’s.
+I do not desire to exchange my walk with God for anyone else’s even though it looks picture perfect.
 Please don’t misunderstand me, I desire to be the best Christ-Follower I can be.
 I want to seek Him more and love Him more passionately every day.
 Like you, I want to serve Him more and be passionate about my worship and during my worship.
 I just can’t live up to the mile high expectations of what others believe a Follower of Jesus should look like.
-I want to live up to His expectations, not of someone else’s.
+I want to live up to His expectations of me–not of someone else’s.
 The sweet Holy Spirit that lives inside of me is the one that charts my course.
-While my friend asked a great, piercing question, I’m letting myself off the hook from having to have the million dollar answer.
-The super spiritual answer.
+While my friend asked a great, piercing question, I’m letting myself off the hook from having to have the ‘million dollar answer’–the super spiritual answer.
 I just want to just be me and not need to impress anyone.
 How about you?